Emergency Financial Aid Grants to Students

 To determine which students receive Emergency Financial Aid Grants and how much they would receive under Section 18004(a)(1) of the CARES Act UCLA used the following principles in our approach:

 1. Since UCLA moved all instruction on line for Spring 2020, all UCLA students have been impacted.
-Universal Grants are available to all FAFSA-eligible students.
+Universal Grants were awarded in the Spring of 2020 to all eligible students who requested funding to cover Covid-related expenses.

 The table below shows the EFC ranges used to award the Need Based CARE Grant for Undergraduate Students